 ExxonMobil has the solutions and expertise to help you make the right choices as you prepare for the IMO 2020 deadline.Our suite of compliant fuels announced to date:

 - Have all passed stringent fit-for-use testing

 We have already announced that our compliant fuels will be available ahead of the IMO 2020 deadline in Singapore and Thailand, along with Antwerp, Rotterdam, Genoa, Marseille and Zeebrugge.
 More locations will be announced soon, including in North America.

 Questions?
 Contact one of our expert team members using the form below:

 Insights from industry leaders

 With less than 6 months until the IMO 0.50 per cent sulphur regulation comes into force, ExxonMobil is bringing the industry together in talking about the Journey to 2020 and beyond.
 In our Talking Points series, we speak with marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.

-Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton and Singapore.
+Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton, Singapore, Winterthur, and Antwerp.